Skip to content

 Julie Roberts, star of Eat, Pray, Love (Source: John Matthew Smith)

-Afterwards, Liz and her new friend Swedish Sofi head to Naples to eat some delicious Napoli pizza which is proclaimed to be the “greatest pizza in Naples, therefore the greatest pizza in the world”.
-It seems to have been only served at L’Antica Pizzeria da Michele, which is one of the most well-known pizzerias in the city.
+Afterwards, Liz and her new friend Swedish Sofi head to Naples to eat some delicious Napoli pizza, proclaimed the “greatest pizza in Naples, therefore the greatest pizza in the world.”
+It seems to have been only served at L’Antica Pizzeria da Michele, one of the most well-known pizzerias in the city.

-Since her whole trip to Italy was about immersing herself in the delicious cuisine, she has dinner with her Italian teacher at a restaurant called Antica Trattoria Della Pace.
-In another scene, she also visits a pricier restaurant with her friends called Santa Lucia in the Largo Febo area.
+Since her whole trip to Italy was about immersing herself in the delicious cuisine, she had dinner with her Italian teacher at Antica Trattoria Della Pace.
+In another scene, she also visits a pricier restaurant called Santa Lucia with her friends in the Largo Febo area.

-The film wasn’t done with the historical landmarks, however, since the scene where she writes an email to David in New York takes place at the Mausoleum of Augustus.
+However, the film wasn’t done with the historical landmarks since the scene where she writes an email to David in New York takes place at the Mausoleum of Augustus.

 The Tourist: Drama in Venice